SuleimanFarah/sunpy/GSOC/2015/GSoC-2015-Ankit-Kumar.md

 **II  {22 June -  9 July} (2.5 weeks)**

 Correspondingly add the analytical functions to sunpy.instr module for each of the three new instruments that'll help analyze the data retrieved from the instrument.
-Also goes.py might need some new analyzing functions (thats up for discussion with mentor later)
+Also goes.py might need some new analyzing functions (that's up for discussion with mentor later)

 * add analytical functions to sunpy.instr module for analyzing data from above three instruments